 9. Introducing supercomputers for the COVID-19 vaccine

-The IT companies like Tencent and Huawei have jumped in the vaccine creation process with scientists and researchers.
-They are offering cloud computing services and supercomputers to speed-up the vaccine development process.
-Since the standard computing process is slow in running calculations and solution modeling for the cure, this AI technology is being used by researchers to develop vaccines in a more efficient way.
+The IT companies like Tencent and Huawei have jumped into the vaccine creation process with scientists and researchers.
+They are offering cloud computing services and supercomputers to speed up the vaccine development process.
+Since the standard computing process is slow in running calculations and solution modeling for the cure, this AI technology is being used by researchers to develop vaccines more efficiently.

 Tkxel’s AI services can help you drive strategic business decisions to help you combat this global pandemic.